hbollon/Deploy-script-Laravel/README.md

-# Deploy-script-Laravel
-Simple deployment script for any Laravel project
+# Simple deployment script for Laravel project
+Home made script for deploy Laravel project on local or remote server in prodution config.

+## Requirements
+* Laravel
+* Composer
+* NodeJS

+## Usage
+* Download this script and put it at the root of your project
+* Open command prompt in this directory and run the script You can do it through ssh